refactored-group/automaticffl-for-woocommerce/README.md

 Automatic FFL for WooCommerce is a powerful extension designed to simplify the process of shipping firearms and ammunition to Federal Firearms License (FFL) dealers.
 The extension seamlessly integrates with both the classic and block-based WooCommerce checkouts, adding a user-friendly interface that allows customers to select an FFL dealer near them for order pickup.
 It automatically detects firearms and ammunition in the cart, enforces state-based shipping restrictions, and handles mixed carts containing both regulated and non-regulated items.
 With this extension, you can ensure compliance with firearms and ammunitions shipping regulations while providing a convenient experience for your customers.

 ## Features Include

+- **Missing-certificate order upload:** Store managers can upload certificate PDFs, images, or ZIPs from an eligible WooCommerce order.
+A valid certificate is attached after Automatic FFL finishes processing it.

 - **Simplified Firearms and Ammunitions Shipping:** With Automatic FFL for WooCommerce, you can streamline the complex process of shipping firearms and ammunitions to FFL dealers, making it easy to comply with federal regulations.